danpecher/100-days-of-code/r1-log.md

 ### R1D8
 I updated the app to keep note content after switching between them and added autosave + logout link.

+### R1D9
+Finished notes app by styling login form and deploying to heroku.
+There is so much I could improve about this app but since it's just an exercise, I will leave it like that.
+Also I worked on [Brewtime app](https://brewtimeapp.com/) update.